Oregon Public Broadcasting: 20th century

 KOAB-TV in Bend began broadcasting on February 24, 1970, as KVDO-TV, a commercial independent station licensed to Salem.
 Channel 3 struggled to compete with Portland's established independent, KPTV (channel 12), and in 1972, the station was purchased by Liberty Communications, then-owners of Eugene's ABC affiliate KEZI (channel 9).
 The intention was to make KVDO a full-power satellite of KEZI.
 During the sale, KATU (channel 2), Portland's ABC affiliate, objected over duplication of programming, and there were also objections to Liberty's common ownership of local cable systems and the television station.
 As a result, the Federal Communications Commission (FCC) allowed Liberty to buy KVDO-TV on the condition that it sell the station within three years.

 The state government approved the purchase of KVDO-TV in 1975, with OEPBS taking control of the station on February 19, 1976.
 Nine days later, on February 28, a disgruntled viewer protesting KVDO's sale to OEPBS cut guy wires, toppling the channel 3 transmitter tower.
 On September 20, 1976, KVDO signed back on the air with a new tower; from then until March 31, 1981, the station broadcast an alternate program lineup to KOAP-TV and KOAC-TV, featuring time-shifted OEPBS programs, shows for the Spanish-speaking population in the Willamette Valley, and several local productions in Salem.
 OEPBS consistently eyed moving the station elsewhere to reduce duplication, which became more acute when budget cuts prompted KVDO-TV to drop its separate programs in 1981.
 The network pursued and won approval from the FCC to move the channel 3 allocation and license to Bend, which had no PBS coverage.
 KVDO-TV ceased broadcasting in Salem on July 31, 1983; on December 22, channel 3 signed back on the air as KOAB.
-The call letters were modified to KOAB-TV when KOAB-FM signed on the air January 23, 1986.
+The call letters were modified to KOAB-TV when KOAB-FM signed on the air on January 23, 1986.

+In 1981, OEPBS was spun off from the Oregon State System of Higher Education and became a separate state agency, Oregon Public Broadcasting.
+As part of the network overhaul, KOAP-FM-TV became the flagships of the OPB network and central operations were relocated from Corvallis to Portland.
+The Portland stations changed their calls to KOPB-FM-TV in 1989.

-KOAC won a 1972 Peabody Award for a program called Conversations with Will Shakespeare and Certain of His Friends.
-KEPB-TV in Eugene began operation on February 27, 1990, as Eugene's first public television station, bringing most of Eugene a clear signal for PBS programming from the first time ever.
-Although KOAC-TV had long claimed Eugene as part of its primary coverage area (Corvallis is part of the Eugene market), it only provided rimshot coverage to most of Eugene itself, and was marginal at best in the southern portion of the city.
+KEPB-TV in Eugene began operation on February 27, 1990, as Eugene's first public television station, bringing most of Eugene a clear signal for PBS programming for the first time ever.
+Although KOAC-TV had long claimed Eugene as part of its primary coverage area (Corvallis is part of the Eugene market), it only provided rimshot coverage to most of Eugene itself and was marginal at best in the southern portion of the city.
 Most of Eugene could only get a clear picture from KOAC-TV on cable.